Primera Air Scandinavia: Criticism

 Primera Travel Group's airlines were criticized for working conditions and alleged social dumping.
 Cabin crew working for the Primera Air Nordic unit were recruited through recruitment agencies, with the staff mostly originating from Romania, but based in Scandinavia.
 Wages were significantly lower than standard Scandinavian wages, and employment contracts included very limited payments in the event of illness and lacked paid vacation leave.

 Fleet

-At the time of bankruptcy and cessation of operations on 2 October 2018, the Primera Air fleet consisted of the following aircraft:
+At the time of bankruptcy and cessation of operations on 2 October 2018, the Primera Air Scandinavia fleet consisted of the following aircraft:

 At closure, there were seven aircraft registered to Primera Air.
 A further seven aircraft were registered to subsidiary Primera Air Nordic, whose operations were fully integrated into those of the parent company.

 Despite financial woes, Primera continued its ambitious expansion and accepted aircraft deliveries, with a Boeing 737-800, registered OY-PSJ, as the final aircraft to be taken into service.
 The aircraft commenced revenue services on 20 September 2018, just eleven days before the airline folded.
 Further aircraft destined for the carrier were in production at the time the airline folded, including an Airbus A321neo that was fully painted and a Boeing 737 MAX 9 that was partially painted in Primera's livery.